codeirax/wallet-project/README.md

 # REST API for Online Payment Wallet Application

-We have create a REST API for online payment wallet application which can be used by customers for  different services like creating new wallet, add money into wallet, deposit money to wallet, update their wallet by creating account or directly by login first if they are existing users.
-It's divided in different parts
+This project is about Building REST APIs for online payment wallet application which can be used by customers for  different services.
-Bill payment section users can add different bill payment or view their view payment and in transaction session they can add ,view and do different transaction like mobile recharge, gas bill payment, electric bill payment and many more transactions and bill payment services, they can also add , delete and view beneficiary before doing transaction from wallet.
+ The unique features of this project is We have implemented user validation at every step that will based upon authenticated unique key, for every user.
+And we are are following proper architecture based design that's allow us to write neat and clean code.

 <br />